by Andrew Schulman

 You can configure these programs to hide their presence from most users, though the vendors generally recommend that employers make the monitors' presence known (though not in a way that allows the monitor to be easily disabled).

 But since the program runs on a PC used by an employee, how is the employer going to see the report that WinWhatWhere so compulsively keeps?
 An employer (or an HR or IT person assigned this task) could walk up to the PC itself, press a special key sequence, and view the report.
 Or the program can be configured to periodically "stealth email" the report to a designated address.

-In contrast to the server-based monitors, this obviously isn't monitoring in "real time," nor does this level of detail seem conducive to large-scale surveillance of many users at the same time from a single location (think of Montgomery Burns looking at his multiple monitors in the cartoon, "The Simpsons").
+In contrast to the server-based monitors, this obviously isn't surveillance in "real time," nor does this level of detail seem conducive to large-scale surveillance of many users at the same time from a single location (think of Montgomery Burns looking at his multiple monitors in the cartoon, "The Simpsons").
 However, WinWhatWhere can be configured to save its log files to a network file server, with logs from multiple PCs poured into a single database, and the entries from each individual PC distinguished by user name.
-Coupled with WinWhatWhere's configuration options to turn off some forms of monitoring, such as keystroke logging, this could perhaps be made into a system-wide monitoring tool.
+Coupled with WinWhatWhere's configuration options to turn off some forms of recording, such as keystroke logging, this could perhaps be made into a system-wide user activity recording tool.

 Another client-based monitor is Webroot WinGuardian.
 In addition to capturing keystrokes and logging programs run and web sites visited, WinGuardian can capture "screenshots" (i.e. graphic images of the entire computer screen) at specified intervals (down to once per minute), and then email them out for remote viewing.
 The screenshots can then be "played back" on another computer to see what the employee was doing, literally every minute of the day.